Top Content Analysis Tools

 - Enterprise plan with custom pricing for unlimited users.

-While being a pricey content analysis tool, Frase has enough features and capabilities to help you develop vital parts of your content strategy.
+While being a pricey content analysis platform, Frase has enough features and capabilities to help you develop vital parts of your content strategy.

 In short, Semrush provides these benefits: